 (The online survey closed on May 21, 2019)

 Presentations to North Asheville Residents and Nextdoor:

-The approved zoning is available for review at the following link (Urban Place Form Code District) and will be added to Municode soon.
+The approved zoning text is available for review at the following link (Urban Place Form Code District) and also on American Legal Publishing.

 July 7, 2021: Phase 1, Planning and Zoning Commission review/public hearing

 August 4, 2021: Planning and Zoning Commission continued hearing to add a portion of the Asheville Mall site on Tunnel Road

 September 1, 2021: Planning and Zoning Commission final vote

 September 28, 2021: Phase 1, City Council zoning code adopted